Day 22: No Magic; No Money

 Dear Lord, We are told how a magician named Simon was amazed by the work of Philip and followed him everywhere in Samaria.
 When this magician saw Peter and John lay hands on people to give them the gifts of the Holy Spirit, Simon offered the apostles money, saying, “Give me also this power so that anyone on whom I lay my hands may receive the Holy Spirit.”
 But Peter said to him, “May your silver perish with you, because you thought you could obtain God’s gift with money!”

-As celebrate these fifty days after Easter, we come to Chapter 8 in Acts where the Apostle Philip has ventured into Samaria.
-To give this story deeper context we need to remember, “there is a long history of enmity between the Samaritans and the Jews.”
+As we move on in these fifty days after Easter, we come to Chapter 8 in Acts where the Apostle Philip has ventured into Samaria.
+To give this story deeper context we need to remember, “their is a long history of enmity between the Samaritans and the Jews.”
 Willimon emphasizes that Samaritans are considered “ritually impure.”
 Josephus describes them as “altering their attitudes according to their circumstances.”
 Nevertheless, Philip is daring to convert people in Samaria, and as Willimon points out, Philip is working yet another miracle: “Nationalistic recrimination is being overcome through the Spirit; Jew and Samaritan are being joined.”
 (Willimon.
 Acts, 1998, p.
 68)

 The context of this Scripture is clear, Simon is a popular magician, and he loves to dazzle people.
 He sees something in Peter that he wants.
 Simon, the magician, craves power.
 The book of Acts does not clarify why Simon wants to buy what Peter and John have—we do not know if Simon wants this “for the good of others or his own advancement.”
 (Willimon 69) That really is not the issue for the author of Acts.
 Rather, this Scripture wants to make clear that God’s gifts to us are never for sale and they have nothing to do with “magic.”